 A trio of horn players, who called themselves the “Sex Pistons,” kept the masses entertained.

-A comic book vendor picked up his guitar and sang for me.
+A comic book vendor picked up his guitar and sang a song for me.

 I wondered what this group was examining in the street.